We found 7 female pelvic medicine specialists near Dallas, TX.

 Clinical interests: Dysparenunia, Interstitial Cystitis, Nocturia, Pelvic Organ Prolapse, Urethral Diverticulum, ...
 (Read more)

-Dr. Clifford Wai's medical specialty is urogynecology.
-These areas are among his clinical interests: urge incontinence (overactive bladder), rectocele, and vaginal prolapse.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
-Dr. Wai attended Georgetown University School of Medicine and subsequently trained at Georgetown University Hospital for residency.
-He has received the following distinctions: AUGS/June Allyson Foundation Research Fellowship Award (0); CREOG National Faculty Award for Excellence in Resident Education (0); and Outstanding Faculty Teacher, Department of Obstetrics and Gynecology (0).
-Dr. Wai is professionally affiliated with the University of Texas (UT) Southwestern Medical Center.
-He has an open panel.
+Dr. Clifford Wai works as an urogynecologist.
+His clinical interests include urge incontinence (overactive bladder), rectocele, and vaginal prolapse.
+Dr. Wai is an in-network provider for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+He is a graduate of Georgetown University School of Medicine.
+He trained at Georgetown University Hospital for residency.
+Dr. Wai has received distinctions including AUGS/June Allyson Foundation Research Fellowship Award (0); CREOG National Faculty Award for Excellence in Resident Education (0); and Outstanding Faculty Teacher, Department of Obstetrics and Gynecology (0).
+He is affiliated with the University of Texas (UT) Southwestern Medical Center.

 Clinical interests: Pelvic Floor Disorders, Cystocele, Female Incontinence, Medications, Mesh-Related Complications ...
 (Read more)